recursal/ai-town-rwkv-proxy/README.md

 ## Step 3 - Deploy the AI Town proxy via cloudflared

 Due to current limitations, you will need to route your RWKV AI model, through a public URL.
 There are multiple ways to do it, but the easiest and most reliable is cloudflared which you can install with

+You will need to run this in another shell

 ```bash
 npm install -g cloudflared